 Located on the seventh floor of North Memorial Medical Center, our 18-bed unit is often the first place post-stroke or injury patients begin formal rehabilitation.
-Under the medical direction of Robert Robitaille, D.O., physical medicine and rehabilitation, our patients receive intense and comprehensive care.
+Under the medical direction of Dr.Murali Krishnamurthy, MD, our patients receive individualized care plans and personalized, comprehensive treatment.

 Among our broad team of rehabilitation professionals are rehabilitation nurses, physical therapists, occupational therapists, speech-language pathologists, neuropsychologists, social workers and interdenominational chaplains.

 A patient in need of acute rehabilitation on an inpatient basis requires the following:

 - A defined plan for return to the community with appropriate support for post discharge destination.

 - A medical issue that requires physician follow through that cannot be provided in a lower level of care.

 - An intensive level of therapy including at least 2 of the 3 services of physical therapy, occupational therapy and/or speech therapy.

 - An ability to participate in and tolerate 3 hours of therapy per day at least 5 days per week.

 - Interdisciplinary approach to their deficits.